YuanYuanOwO/QuickShop-Hikari-Documents/docs/compat-modules/towny.md

 ## Permission Override

-By adjust configuration, you're allow mayor or king automaticlly grant administrator permission on all shops in their management range.
+By adjust configuration, you're allow mayor or king automatically grant administrator permission on all shops in their management range.

 ```yaml
 #Should allow Mayor grant the shop administrator permission on they town.